the-anonymous-raven/cmus-polybar/README.md

 How to use it
 ---------------

-1. Install Material Design Icons and put it in the font-N line in polybar config e.g.
+1. Install Material Design Icons and put it in the font-N line in polybar config. <br />
+e.g.
 ```
 font-2 = Material Design Icons:style=Regular:size=16;1